-Survey Date Description of Changes Since Last Survey Interpretation 23 rd February 2023 Beach Profiles: King Edward's Bay is covered by one beach profile line for the Full Measures survey (Appendix A).
+Survey Date Description of Changes Since Last Survey Interpretation 11 th March 2024 Beach Profiles: King Edward's Bay is covered by one beach profile line for the Full Measures survey (Appendix A).
 This was surveyed annually each autumn between 2002 and 2009.
 From spring 2010 onwards, it has been surveyed bi-annually.
-The last survey was the autumn 2022 Full Measures survey.
-At profile 1aNTDC08 the upper beach between chainages 1.0m to 45m has risen by up to 0.4m.
-The middle beach between chainages 45-105m has lowered by up to 0.4m.
-The lower beach between chainages 105-155m has risen by up to 0.5m, before the profile once again lowers at the end of the profile (from chainage 155-161m) by up to 0.3m.
-Overall, the upper beach is at a high level, the middle beach is at a medium level and the lower beach is at a low level compared to the range recorded from previous surveys.
-Since the last survey, the beach at King Edward's Bay beach has seen variable change.
-In general, the upper and lower beach has risen, whilst the middle beach has lowered.
+The last survey was the autumn 2023 Full Measures survey.
+At profile 1aNTDC08 the upper and middle beach between chainages 15m to 140m has lowered by up to 1.2m, removing an upper beach berm recorded in previous surveys.
+The lower beach seaward of chainage 140m has risen by up to 0.8m, infilling a hollow from the previous survey at chainage 170m.
+Overall, the beach is at a medium-low compared to the range recorded from previous surveys.
+Since the last survey, the beach at King Edward's Bay has lowered on the upper and middle beach and risen on the lower beach.
 Longer term trends: Changes recorded are within the bounds of previous surveys.
-The upper beach berm has maintained a similar form and height compared to previous surveys, with a slight landward retreat compared to the autumn 2022 survey.
+The upper beach berm has been eroded and maintained a similar form and height compared to previous surveys, with a slight landward retreat compared to the autumn 2022 survey.